hooksw/konify/README.md

 > The name comes from kotlin, construct, notify

-Konify is a fast, compact, and highly scalable library inspired by [Solid]https://www.solidjs.com/ and [Compose]https://developer.android.com/jetpack/compose for building reactive Android, web and iOS using Kotlin.
+Konify is a fast, compact, and highly scalable library inspired by [Solid] and [Compose] for building reactive Android, web and iOS using Kotlin.

 **It is currently in the design phase.**

 ### Differences from Compose

-[Compose]https://developer.android.com/jetpack/compose is amazing, but there are still the following problems:
+[Compose] is amazing, but there are still the following problems:

 * there are performance issues in some cases, mostly related to unnecessary recompositions.
 * need to mark stable everywhere.
 * Compose UI cannot be used in web dom.

-so we plan to do somethings like:
+so we plan to do something like:

 * writes like Compose, works like native view elements and avoid recompositions.
-* keep scalability so that we can adapt it to other scenes (eg. use skia as behind-the-scenes implementation,or implement other tree-structured responsive systems)
+* keep scalability so that we can adapt it to other scenes (e.g. use skia as behind-the-scenes implementation,or implement other tree-structured responsive systems)

 ## Determined parts